uwetom/media-production-worksheets/wk10-unity-refresher/code-refresher.md

 ## Turning the light on and off
 Video 7 shows you how to turn the light on and off, and also how to detect if the light is on and off.

-The script will need to roughly work like this:
+The rough plan for the script looks like this:

     // create isOn bool variable
     // create ChangeLight() function to turn light on and off